 Spread the Word

-The 2020 Census is more than a population count.
-It's an opportunity to shape the future of your community.
+The 2020 Census is an opportunity to shape the future of your community.
 Through your social media channels, your voice can make a difference.
 The U.S. Census Bureau has downloadable images and graphics including facts, how-to guides and more that you can use to encourage your friends and family members to participate in the 2020 Census.